Shazad Latif

-Shazad Latif (born Iqbal Amin; 8 July 1988) is a British actor, who starred as Tariq Masood in the BBC TV series Spooks, Clem H. Fandango on Toast of London, and Dr. Jekyll and Mr. Hyde in Penny Dreadful.
-In 2017, he was cast as Chief of Security Ash Tyler in the CBS All Access (now Paramount+) television series Star Trek: Discovery.
-He also portrays Captain Nemo in the live-action series Nautilus from 2024.
+Shazad Latif (8 July 1988) is a British actor.
+He has starred in the TV series Spooks as Tariq Masood, in Toast of London as Clem Fandango, in Penny Dreadful as Dr. Jekyll and Mr. Hyde, in Star Trek: Discovery as Chief of Security Ash Tyler, and in Nautilus as Captain Nemo.

 Early life

-Born in London and originally named Iqbal Amin, Shazad Latif is of mixed Pakistani, English and Scottish descent.
+Born in London with the surname Iqbal, Latif is of mixed Pakistani, English and Scottish descent.
+His father was Javed Iqbal and his paternal family is Pakistani, specifically Punjabi, from Jhelum in Punjab, Pakistan, with one grandfather originally from Rajasthan.
+His mother is mixed English and Scottish.
 He grew up in Tufnell Park, North London.
-His father was Javed Iqbal, a Pakistani.
-Shazad studied at the Bristol Old Vic Theatre School and performed in many stage productions, including King Lear, playing Cornwall, and Richard Sheridan's comedy School for Scandal, as Joseph Surface.
+He studied at the Bristol Old Vic Theatre School and performed in many stage productions, including King Lear, playing Cornwall, and Richard Sheridan's comedy School for Scandal, as Joseph Surface.
 He left the school a year early to take up his role in Spooks.